Manage Conflict Constructively With the Nonviolent Requests Guide

 Rapidly, Nadella required his top executives to read Marshall Rosenberg’s book Nonviolent Communication – in an effort to instill empathetic collaboration.
 What this signaled was Nadella’s intention to lead the company differently than his predecessors, thus changing Microsoft's reputation as a hive of intense internal competition and conflict.
 The reading assignment “was the first clear indication that Satya was going to focus on transforming not just the business strategy, but the culture as well,” said Microsoft president and chief legal officer Brad Smith.

-Today, Nadella has a Glassdoor employee approval rate of 98%, and Microsoft’s share price went from USD 40 in 2015 to USD 250 in 2021, for a market cap of 1.93T.
+Today, Nadella boasts a 98% employee approval rate on Glassdoor, and Microsoft's share price soared from USD 40 in 2015 to USD 250 in 2021, resulting in a market cap of 1.93T.

 Get your copy of High-Impact Tools for Teams, Wiley, Strategyzer Series, 2021.